executablebooks/MyST-NB/docs/use/execute.md

 ## Executing in temporary folders

 By default, the command working directory (cwd) that a notebook runs in will be the directory it is located in.
-However, you can set `execution_in_temp=True` in your `conf.py`, to change this behaviour such that, for each execution, a temporary directory will be created and used as the cwd.
+However, you can set `nb_execution_in_temp=True` in your `conf.py`, to change this behaviour such that, for each execution, a temporary directory will be created and used as the cwd.

 (execute/timeout)=
 ## Execution Timeout

 The execution of notebooks is managed by {doc}`nbclient <nbclient:client>`.

-The `execution_timeout` sphinx option defines the maximum time (in seconds) each notebook cell is allowed to run.
+The `nb_execution_timeout` sphinx option defines the maximum time (in seconds) each notebook cell is allowed to run.
 If the execution takes longer an exception will be raised.
 The default is 30 s, so in cases of long-running cells you may want to specify an higher value.
 The timeout option can also be set to `None` or -1 to remove any restriction on execution time.